Extract data from Google Sheets cells: text, numbers, URLs, hyperlinks, email addresses, dates, and time

 Extract different types of data using Power Tools add-ons

-The first tool I'd like you to know is called Extract.
-It does exactly what you've come looking for in this article — extracts different types of data from Google Sheets cells.
+The Extract tool from Power Tools does exactly what you've come looking for in this article — extracts different types of data from Google Sheets cells.

 User-friendly settings